ballen614/ai-case-study/README.md

 The mission of Midjourney as stated on their website, is:

-> \[To explore] new mediums of thought and expanding the imaginative powers of the human species.
-We are a small self-funded team focused on design, human infrastructure, and AI.
+> "\[To explore] new mediums of thought and expanding the imaginative powers of the human species.
+We are a small self-funded team focused on design, human infrastructure, and AI."

 ### A Creative Approach to Community - A Differentiator
 One of the first differentiators of Midjourney is their chosen operating environment: Midjourney users are required to interact with the service via the online chat platform, Discord.
 Originally created by a game developer, and embraced by gamers, Discord is an instant messaging and VoIP social platform which allows communication through voice calls, video calls, text messaging, and media and files.
 Communication can be private or take place in virtual communities called "servers".
 (14) Midjourney is one of the many Discord servers offered on the service.